SWEN90009-2024/SC-BlueRing/README.md

 - `docs/` - Contains all documentation files related to the project.
 Documentation is organized into subfolders for better structuring and ease of access.
   - `docs/agile ceremonies` - Contains sprint reviews and sprint retrospective according to each sprint.(Sprint plannings and Sprint stand-ups are included in the Team Meetings)
   - `docs/meetings` - Contains the client meeting, internal team meeting and mentor meeting recording & meeting notes, also the mentor feedback is included.
   - `docs/persona-justification` - Contains the evidences that the process to create personas has been followed, include DBF list and Motivational model.
   - `docs/personas` - Contains five personas based on the research done by our team and the discussion with the industry partners, strictly follow the file format required by the unimelb.
   - `docs/Project Background.md` - Contains the project background include description of the project that accurately and adequately defines the problem and outlines the scope of the solution.
   - `docs/Requirements Elicitation.md` - Contains our requirements elicitation methods and roles/responsibilities during the meeting with industry partner.
   - `docs/Roles and Responsibilities.md` - Contains our roles and responsibilities with our team.
-  - `docs/user story` - Contains user stories completely cover the capabilities required by the client, strictly follow the file format required by the unimelb.
-It also contains one user story feedback and confirmation from client, which help us refine some of the errors and details in the user story.
+  - `docs/user story` - Contains user stories(include initial and confirmed with client version) completely cover the capabilities required by the client, strictly follow the file format required by the unimelb.
+Contains one user story feedback and confirmation from client, which help us refine some of the errors and details in the user story.
+Contains one user story map.
+  - `docs/Trello board screen shot` - offers our Trello board.
+  - `docs/Task scenarios` - include the details of five scenarios.

 - `prototypes/` - This directory is split into two subfolders to differentiate between the stages of prototyping:
-  - `low fidelity/` - Includes low-fidelity prototypes such as initial sketches, Figama(with interactions)
+  - `prototypes/low fidelity/` - Includes low-fidelity prototypes such as initial handdrawn sketches, Figma
-  - `high fidelity/` - Contains high-fidelity prototypes, including detailed screens and source files that closely resemble the final product.
+  - `prototypes/high fidelity/` - Contains high-fidelity prototypes, including detailed screens and source files(edit mode and prototype mode) that closely resemble the final product.

 - `tests/` - Houses user and system tests that are crucial for ensuring the reliability and functionality of the SCAP.
+  - `tests/usability test/`
-  - `low fidelity/` - Includes low-fidelity usability test videos, notes, feedbacks from client and action plan to address comments/issues as part of the high fidelity prototype.
+    - `tests/usability test/low fidelity/` - Includes low-fidelity usability test videos, notes, feedbacks from client and action plan to address comments/issues as part of the high fidelity prototype.
-  - `high fidelity/` - Contains high-fidelity usability test related files.
+    - `tests/usability test/high fidelity/` - Contains high-fidelity usability test related files.
+  - `tests/Acceptance Criterias.pdf` - Offers some acceptance criterias for our project.
+  - `tests/Acceptance Tests.pdf` - Offers some acceptance tests for our project.

 - `ui/` - Stores all graphical elements used in the prototypes, including icons, fonts, backgrounds, and other UI components.
 These assets are crucial for the design phase of the SCAP.